practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 * How stable is my mood in general?
 In other words, how much variance is there over a given time period?
 * Are there any patterns in the high and low points that I experience each day?
 How far apart are the two?
 * Does day of the week and time of day have any effect on my mood?
-* Are there noticeable differences in my mood between rest days and work days?

 These questions helped me ensure that the data I intended to collect was sufficient.
 Once we confirmed that was the case, we were ready to start writing some code!